-As the project has developed I’ve reorganised material, and the main page which includes the aims of each book can be found here.
+As the project has developed I have reorganised online material, and the main page which includes the aims of each book can be found here.

 This book offers a detailed account of the last decade of the work of Michel Foucault, in order both to situate his key works in relation to each other, and to outline an intellectual history of his final project on the history of sexuality.
 It works in a textual and contextual way, offering close readings of Foucault’s works and situating them in relation to his life, political activism and collaborative projects at the Collège de France.
 The arguments of those works will be carefully reconstructed, filling in details and making links between published works, lecture material and unpublished projects.